 WHAT DOES IT ALL MEAN, BASSIL?

 Thank you all for listening to my very short story and I hope you enjoyed.
-I certainly had a great time creating this as I seriously missed writing a short story for you all.
-However, to the very astute and keen listener, you may have noticed some odd things throughout the story.
+To the very astute and keen listener (reader), you may have noticed some odd things throughout the story.
 You may have noticed how certain things started one way and turned out another.
 If you didn’t, and just enjoyed the tale, then that’s fine too, but there is indeed something else going on here…

 For instance, you might have noticed in the beginning Sam races out of the apartment because he’s late for something he can’t remember.
 He reaches the stairs and realized he didn’t lock the door and debates whether or not he should go back and lock it.
 Then, Sam decides something fishy…